7 Reasons Every Kid Should Grow Up with a Big Dog

 Large dogs are just fun

 If you want instant celebrity status, try walking a Wolfhound down your street, or showing up at the dog park with a Great Pyrenees.
 Giant-breed dogs are unusual and dramatic enough to attract plenty of attention!
 Owning one grants you admission to a club with lots of cool members: XL dogs and the people who love them!
+They’re even as fun as these dogs with beards that have tons of personality.

 If you’re ready for a big dog of your own